17 Top-Rated Attractions & Places to Visit in Corsica

 Piana

-At the entrance to the village, Les Roches Rouges is a charming hotel that enjoys a magical setting.
-From its spectacular hilltop vantage point, the hotel's guest rooms and outdoor patio look out onto the mesmerizing azure waters of the Gulf of Porto.
-The hotel's gastronomic restaurant serves classic French cuisine in an elegant dining room that is protected as a Historic Monument.
+At the entrance to the village, Les Roches Rouges offers upscale accommodations and gourmet meals.
+In a magical setting, the hotel's guest rooms and outdoor patio look out onto the mesmerizing azure waters of the Gulf of Porto.
+The hotel's gastronomic restaurant serves classic French cuisine in an elegant dining room that is protected as a Monument Historique.

 More awe-inspiring panoramas are found in the hamlet of Vistale, which has an ancient chapel, the Chapelle Saint-Lucie (open in July and August) adorned with Byzantine-style frescoes created by 20th-century Russian artists.

-Between the village of Piana and the seaside resort of Porto is a scenic (and challenging) coastal drive on windy roads through the UNESCO-listed Calanques de Piana.
-This calanques (calanche) is an inlet surrounded by rose-colored granite cliffs and rock formations that plunge into the deep-blue Mediterranean.
-The area's hiking trails feature panoramic viewpoints.
+Between the village of Piana and the seaside resort of Porto is a scenic (and challenging) coastal drive on curvy roads that wind through the UNESCO-listed Calanques de Piana mountains.
+The Calanques de Piana is an inlet surrounded by rose-colored granite cliffs that plunge into the deep-blue Mediterranean Sea.
+The area's hiking trails feature amazing vistas.

 Castagniccia Region